Splitter — Smart UI JavaScript API

 Default value

-<smart-splitter resize-step='10'></smart-splitter>
+<smart-splitter resize-step="10"></smart-splitter>

-const splitter = document.querySelector('smart-splitter');
+const el = document.querySelector('smart-splitter');

-const splitter = document.querySelector('smart-splitter');
+const el = document.querySelector('smart-splitter');

-let resizeStep = splitter.resizeStep;
+const resizeStep = el.resizeStep;

 Gets or sets a value that specifies whether the element's alignment should accommodate right-to-left (RTL) languages, such as Arabic or Hebrew.
 When enabled, the element's content and layout will adjust to support RTL text direction, ensuring proper display for locales that use right-to-left scripts.